Chitrae92/Customized-UDP-Protocol/README.md

-# Customized-UDP-Protocol
+## Customized UDP Protocol

-   Designing customized protocol on top of UDP protocol for sending information from client to the server.
+   Designed customized protocol on top of UDP protocol for sending information from client to the server.
 The client also requests identification from server for access permission to the network.